ros-tooling/community/README.md

 ## Modifying this governance document

 Changes to this document will be made via Pull Request.
-THe PR will be merged on a 1/2 vote (see "Voting")
+The PR will be merged on a 1/2 vote (see "Voting")

 ## Voting